lkk688/mytutorial/README.rst

-Template for the Read the Docs tutorial
+Collection of My tutorials from Kaikai Liu
 =======================================

-This GitHub template includes fictional Python library with some basic Sphinx docs.
+This GitHub repository includes multiple tutorials with some basic Sphinx docs.

 Read the tutorial here: